 The address region allocated for the CMB shall be 4 KiB aligned.
 It is recommended that a controller allocate the CMB on an 8 KiB boundary.
 The controller shall support burst transactions up to the maximum payload size, support byte enables, and arbitrary byte alignment.
 The host shall ensure that all writes to the CMB that are needed for a command have been sent before updating the SQ Tail doorbell register.
-The Memory Write Request to the SQ Tail doorbell register shall not have the Relaxed Ordering bit set, to ensure that it arrives at the controller after all writes to the CMB.
+The Memory Write Request to the SQ Tail doorbell register shall not have the Relaxed Ordering bit set to '1', to ensure that prior writes to the CMB have completed.